 Staff functions, celebrations or after work drinks in the workplace can be a great way to relax, enjoy each other’s company and celebrate a job well done.
 Yet, if company’s social events are centered around alcohol, you may be creating a culture of drinking within your organization.
-April is National Alcohol Awareness Month, a great opportunity for employers to review their company’s alcohol policy and evaluate if your company culture can be detrimental to your employees’ health, safety and productivity.
+Now is a great opportunity for employers to review their company’s alcohol policy and evaluate if your company culture can be detrimental to your employees’ health, safety and productivity.

 Many companies are jumping on the trend of mixing business and pleasure, stocking fridges and kegerators with alcohol for employees to enjoy on or off the clock.
 A majority of companies also offer alcoholic beverages at special company gatherings and holiday parties.
 While many employers view alcohol as a way of thanking their employees for their hard work and long hours, they are accepting some liability for any accidents that may happen at work or on their commute back home.
 Allowing alcohol in the workplace an also create an unhealthy environment for those who struggle with alcohol abuse or alcohol dependence.

 According to the 2009 National Survey on Drug Use and Health, most binge drinkers and heavy alcohol users are employed.
 Among the 57.4 million adult binge drinkers, 42.7 million (74%) were employed either full or part time.
 Similarly, among the 16.6 million heavy drinkers, 12.4 million (75%) were employed.
 This means that there is a strong chance that some of your employees could be struggling with alcohol abuse or alcohol dependence.